jahidulsec/Mydit-Fashion-Freelance-Site/README.md

 # Mydit-Fashion-Freelance-Site

 ## Description
-Meydit, is a double-sided online marketplace based in Sydney that brings together consumers looking for tailor-made clothes with thousands of independent tailors or makers, primarily those who do not have a shop.
+**Myd.it**, is a double-sided online marketplace based in Sydney that brings together consumers looking for tailor-made clothes with thousands of independent tailors or makers, primarily those who do not have a shop.

 Thousands of skilled tailors and designers in Sydney alone are willing to take on gig-based work.